AlbiCarle/AlbiCarle.github.io/content/publication/SVDD_IEEE/index.md

 # Summary.
 An optional shortened abstract.
 summary: Original SVVD approach for the control of false positives in machine learning classification.

-tags:
+#tags:
-  - Misclassification error control
+#  - Misclassification error control

 # Display this page in the Featured widget?
 featured: true